 Our Story

-The Rental Farmer was built from a lifetime of lived experience, not trends or internet aesthetics.
+The Rental Farmer was built from a simple belief:

-Over the years, that foundation grew into a lifelong passion for regenerative gardening, pollinator habitat building, food systems, and practical outdoor spaces that support everyday life.
+Over the years, that lesson grew into a lifelong passion for gardening, food systems, community resilience, soil health, pollinator habitat, and practical ways to help people reconnect with the land around them.

 We believe: